Otakon 2016 AMV Contest

-- Your entry may not contain any audio taken from a commercial English dub.
-Dialog that you record yourself is perfectly fine.
+- Your entry may not contain any audio taken from a commercial English dub, but may contain dialog that you record yourself.

-- Your entry may not contain any commercial studio logos or TV station watermarks, only parodies of said logos.
+- Your entry may not contain any commercial studio logos or TV station watermarks.
 This includes DivX and website watermarks.

 - Including a TV station watermark on your footage, even for just one scene, is the easiest way to get yourself DISQUALIFIED really fast.

-- Trademarks and logos that have been modified are also NOT OK.
+- Parody logos and trademarks may be accepted.
+However, trademarks and logos that have been modified are also NOT OK.
 If you wish to parody a logo, you cannot use the original logo as a base.

 - Submissions to the "Trailer/Parody" category which contain the popular green approval screen beforehand may NOT contain any mention of the MPAA.